-It is extremely hard for these people to find work, or sufficient work: they often have poor English, qualifications are unrecognised, re-training is prohibitively expensive, they lack local work experience and contacts, their age can count against them, and some have serious physical/ mental health problems.
+It is extremely hard for all these people to find work, or sufficient work: they often have poor English, qualifications are unrecognised, re-training is prohibitively expensive, they lack local work experience and contacts, their age can count against them, and some have serious physical/ mental health problems.
 Possessing only a temporary visa is also a major obstacle.

 We also liaise closely with other Circles of Friends and agencies helping asylum seekers in South Australia, in order to maximise our impact on the lives of those in need.
 In particular, we focus on collaborating with other agencies that have employment programs specifically designed for refugees/asylum seekers.